It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 Another strategy is to evaluate what keywords your competitors rank for already.

 #3.
-Optimize Your Video Content and Video Page
+Video Optimization: Content and Page

 Once you’re certain about the potential for your target keywords to trigger a video result, it’s time for some real YouTube SEO.